ClickHouse/ClickHouse/docs/en/engines/database-engines/materialized-postgresql.md

 WHERE oid = 'postgres_table'::regclass;
 ```

 ## Warning {#warning}

-1. **TOAST** values convertion is not supported.
+1. **TOAST** values conversion is not supported.
 Default value for the data type will be used.